HenBK/Flask-test/README.md

 # Flask-test
 Learning to do a simple web app using flask :)

-I need to know some basics on what does it take to make a web server, do routing, template rendering and APIs building, for a later personal project which will consist in a very simple web app which will depend on all that i just mentioned and a database connection of course.
+I need to know some basics on what does it take to make a web server, do routing, template rendering and API building, for a later personal project which will consist in a very simple web app which will depend on all that i just mentioned and a database connection of course.
 I'll be using python because it's very easy to implement and very readable specially if I want to add more contributors later